yuchen-lei/llm4tg/README.md

 ## Additional Notes

-`aux_querygpt.py` is used to query through OpenAI APIs.
+`aux_querygpt.py` is used to interact with OpenAI APIs for querying purposes.

 `lv2-quality-note.pdf` contains the empirical analysis results for the characteristic overview.